List of macropodiformes

-Macropodiformes is an suborder of Australian marsupial mammals.
+Macropodiformes is a suborder of Australian marsupial mammals.
 Members of this suborder are called macropodiformes, and include kangaroos, wallabies, bettongs, potoroos, and rat-kangaroos.
 Macropodiformes is one of three suborders that form the order Diprotodontia, the largest extant order of marsupials.
-They are found in Australia and New Guinea, and are generally found in forests, shrublands, grasslands, and savannas, though some species can also be found in deserts and rocky areas.
+They are found in Australia and New Guinea, generally in forests, shrublands, grasslands, and savannas, though some species can also be found in deserts and rocky areas.
 They range in size from the musky rat-kangaroo, at 20 cm plus a 6 cm tail, to the red kangaroo, at 160 cm plus a 120 cm tail.
 Macropodiformes primarily eat leaves, grass, ferns, and shrubs, as well as fruit and other plant material.